 In terms of resolution, the 20 Megapixel sensor delivers images with 5472×3648 pixels in the 3:2 aspect ratio.
 It’s possible to also choose 4:3, 16:9 and 1:1 aspect ratios, although each involves a crop and a reduction in resolution.
 Three levels of JPEG compression are available, and you can also shoot in RAW with or without a Fine (medium quality) JPEG.
 Contrast, sharpness and saturation are applied via a selection of Creative Style presets, with each parameter being adjustable in a +/-3 step range.

 Now it’s time to see how the actual image quality measures-up in my Sony RX100 V quality results.
-Or check out my Sony RX100 V sample images, or skip straight to my verdict!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Or check out my Sony RX100 V sample images, or skip straight to my verdict!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!